gordonbrander/choochoo/README.md

 * Alternative function that queues evaluations into a composition.
 * In both cases, you get an `end()` method that is hard-bound to `choochoo` instance.
 Calling it will perform all evaluations and return the unboxed value.
+  Update: maybe not hard-bound, since doing this makes it difficult to construct with other means (like `Object.create`).